TehNut-Mods/BaseMod/README.md

 * __Who the heck are you?__

-   I am the lead dev of [Redstone Armory](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2111983-) and a head dev of [Flowstone Energy](https://github.com/FlowstoneTeam/FlowstoneEnergy).
+   I am the lead dev of [Redstone Armory](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2111983-).

-   I also work on rewriting mods (Completely fresh code-base, custom textures, new names, etc) to balance them.
-BigReactors ([NuclearCubes](https://github.com/TehNut/NuclearCubes)) being a huge one.
+   I am working on a BigReactors addon-overhaul called [NuclearCubes](https://github.com/TehNut/NuclearCubes).

-   Occasionally, I help out [Tombenpotter](https://github.com/Tombenpotter) with Electro-Magic Tools.
-(Mostly just localizations)
+   I am a maintainer of [Tombenpotter's](https://github.com/Tombenpotter) Electro-Magic Tools.

    I am also the newest TPPI dev.